McMilian/BattleShipTask/README.md

 # Introduction

-Welcome to console application battleship game.
+Welcome to console application battleship game written in .NET 5.0 framework.
 This is the game only for two players and each player needs his/her computer to play the game.

 # Gameplay